 Wait a second.
-I need to backtrack for a moment to talk about something very important, something central to this whole discussion.
+I need to backtrack for a moment to talk about something very important, something central to this whole discussion on habits.
 Why are habits so awesome?

 Here are a few reasons habits are worth giving attention to, and why I can talk about them for an entire month.

 – Habits preserve willpower.
 Since we’ve learned that willpower is a finite resource, this is important.
 Establishing good habits means that you use your willpower reserves for the truly important stuff.
 If you have the habit of flossing nightly, it isn’t a decision, and you don’t have to deplete willpower to do it.